The Proud Peasant

 SF has never been very forward-looking.
 It is likely the least innovative of literatures.
 It has certainly never been daring, though several of its practitioners wear the ‘I am Daring’ badge hypocritically.
 It is a field compounded largely of patsies who can be led by nose-rings anywhere at all. — "The Case of the Moss Eaten Magician"

-Today, I want to jot down a few thoughts on one aspect of Lafferty's support for Joseph McCarthy and his refusal ever to believe that McCarthy had been wrong about communism.
-I should say at the outset that I try to have a measured view on the deeply flawed and often destructive McCarthy.
+I want to think a little about Lafferty's support for Joseph McCarthy and his refusal ever to believe that McCarthy had been wrong about communism.
+I should say at the outset that I take a measured view on the deeply flawed and often destructive McCarthy, but I am sympathetic to Laffery's view of anti-communism.
 After all, Soviet infiltration was a Cold War reality.
-He is not, in my eyes, the straightforward historical villain he is often taken to be in popular accounts.
-To put it mildly, not hating McCarthy is not a popular position.
+McCarthy is not, in my eyes, the straightforward historical villain he is often portrayed as in popular accounts.
+The whole thing is just sad to me, on all sides.
+To put it mildly, being remotely measured about McCarthy is not popular.

-Tye also takes aim at one of the big McCarthy myths, the claim that Catholic leaders effectively launched McCarthy’s anti-Communist crusade.
-Catholic anti-Communism and Catholic voters certainly helped promote his rise, and he was often a hero of Irish Catholics, but Catholic opinion itself was divided, with important clergy and lay voices denouncing his methods.
+Tye takes aim at one of the big McCarthy myths, the claim that Catholic leaders effectively launched McCarthy’s anti-Communist crusade..
+Catholic anti-Communism and Catholic voters certainly helped promote his rise, and he was often a hero of Catholics, but Catholic opinion itself was hotly divided on McCarthy, with important clergy and lay voices denouncing him from the beginning.
 By the end, after the Army-McCarthy hearings and his Senate censure, both his public standing and Catholic support took a nosedive.
-One interesting detail is that one of the two Catholic senators who did not censure McCarthy was JFK, who was reluctant to alienate his base.
+There are few political implosions in American public life quite like it.
+One interesting detail is that of one of the two Catholic senators who did not censure McCarthy was JFK, who was reluctant to alienate his base.
+In Green Tree, Kennedy is the Cardboard Man, the cardboard Catholic.
 McCarthy was a man whose faith was real, yet whose demagoguery overshadowed it, and who will probably always be a villain in the popular imagination.
+Again, he isn't getting a measured treatment anytime soon.
+The last serious academic attempt at partial rehabilitation was in the year 2000.

 McCarthy’s identity in the book is called the "Proud Peasant."
 He is first introduced by Pat O'Trassy, who foresees a "type-man" who will lead an unorganized revolt to reverse the world's surrender to evil and slavery.